vovanmix/linters-formatters-analyzers/README.md

 ```
 And enable RubyMine built in rubocop linting.

+Do not commit this rubocop file, keep it unstaged for now!

 # Manually auto format files
 We need some tweaks because linter libs are currently installed globally and we don't want to mess with the existing config:
 ## Javascript and TypeScript